Non-perturbative Lee-Wick gauge theory: Towards Confinement and RGE with strong couplings: Confinement BRST Invariance in Yang-Mills

-The complete BRST-invariant infinite-derivative gauge theory in the quantized action is of the form \cite{Ghoshal:2020lfd}: \be L_{\mt{inv}} = L_f + \frac{\xi}{2} (B^a) ^2 + B^a \partial ^{\mu} A_{\mu}^a + \bar{c} ^a (-\partial ^{\mu} U_1(\Box) D_{\mu}^{ac})c^c, \ee where $\xi$ is the gauge fixing parameter, $B$ is the auxiliary field, and $c$ and $\bar{c}$ are the ghost and anti-ghost fields, respectively.
+The complete BRST-invariant infinite-derivative gauge theory in the quantized action has the form \cite{Ghoshal:2020lfd}: \be L = L_{nloc} + \frac{\xi}{2} (B^a) ^2 + B^a \partial ^{\mu} A_{\mu}^a + \bar{c} ^a (-\partial ^{\mu} U_1(\Box) D_{\mu}^{ac})c^c, \ee where $\xi$ is the gauge fixing parameter, $B$ is the auxiliary field, and $c$ and $\bar{c}$ are the ghost and anti-ghost fields, respectively.
 The BRST transformations for non-Abelian gauge theories express a residual symmetry of the effective action which remains after the original gauge invariance has been broken by the addition of the gauge-fixing and ghost action terms.
 Our BRST transformations are modified in the following way:

 and